-Careful with using a mandolin as the blade is really sharp, I’ve lost part of a nail and some skin already!
-One of these days, I am going to get these cut resistant gloves to protect my fingers.
+Careful with using a mandolin as the blade is really sharp, I've lost part of a nail and some skin until I got these cut resistant gloves to protect my fingers.

 Place the sliced beets in the dehydrator and dry at 125°F for 12 hours or so.
 The chips are done when they are crispy.

 The timing would depend on your environment and humidity.
 You can probably make beetroot chips in the oven too, I just haven't tried it yet though.

 Sift out any big pieces to get a fine powder, then transfer the powder to a covered jar.
 I used one of these 125 mL mason jars.